Where is the Greater Flagstone PDA?

 How long will it take to complete developing the Greater Flagstone PDA?

-Full development of the Greater Flagstone PDA is expected to take 30–40 years.
-However, construction of new housing developments is likely to commence by the end of 2011.
+Full development of the Greater Flagstone PDA is expected to take 30-40 years.

-The Greater Flagstone Submissions Report includes a summary of key issues raised in the submissions during public notification of the development scheme.
+The Greater Flagstone submissions report includes a summary of key issues raised in the submissions during public notification of the development scheme.

 What will housing look like in the Greater Flagstone PDA?

-The ULDA will work with key stakeholders to help deliver commercially viable development that includes diverse, affordable, sustainable housing and incorporate best-practice urban design.
+EDQ will work with key stakeholders to help deliver commercially viable development that includes diverse, affordable, sustainable housing and incorporate best-practice urban design.

 New development in Greater Flagstone will provide a range of housing choices to cater for the diverse needs of the local community through a mix of densities, types, designs, price points and home ownership and rental options.